adrianvrj/adrianvrj/README.md

 I am currently on a journey to find myself as a developer looking to learn new technologies and really involved in Web3.

+- 🔭 I’m currently working on a web3 sports betting project with a very good friend.
+- 🌱 I’m currently learning cairo and rust to develop smart contracts.
+- 👯 I’m looking to collaborate on innovative projects.
+- 📫 How to reach me: https://t.me/adrian_vrj
+- ⚡ Fun fact: I love lifting weights!

 [![GitHub Streak](https://streak-stats.demolab.com/?user=adrianvrj)](https://git.io/streak-stats)

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=adrianvrj&show_icons=true&theme=transparent)